M7799g/M7799g/Issue-handling-workflow.md

 1. Move it to the "Future" milestone.
 1. Change its status to "Need:\<what-is-needed\>".

+Optional further activities:
-If you can, label the issue with the appropriate area/component.
+* Label the issue with the appropriate area/component.
+* Add a section to the FAQ or add a wiki page.
+Link to it from the issue.